3DBAG/geodepot/design-doc.md

 ## High-level design

-Related test data is organised into repositories.
-Normally, there is one repository per project, storing all the data that are required by the tests of the project.
-For example, the 3dbag-pipeline and geoflow-roofer would each have their own repository.

 Geodepot is meant for organising data into test cases, aid with the management operations and provide integration to some of the test frameworks for ease of use.

 Geodepot is not a data version control system, so do not use it as such, because you might loose your data.